-SS393 U.S. History III (H) (1 period/full year), .50 credit
+SS393 U.S. History III (H), (1 period/full year), .50 credit

 This course consists of a survey of the history of the United States from the Cold War and post-Cold War to the present.
 Students must be able to demonstrate critical thinking skills, analyze historical concepts and be an active participant.
 All aspects of life are touched upon, including the impact of art, music, religion, business, industry, politics and the global economy as they relate to American society.
 Students will show ability to evaluate primary sources and outside readings and synthesize that material into a more in-depth view of American History.
 Students will be expected to demonstrate an understanding of the connections between the 20th Century and modern American politics.
 Students will work at an accelerated pace and be required to read supplemental novels relating to topics being covered.
 A significant project will accompany these novels.
 All students will complete a student-led, non-partisan civics project consistent with the newly revised Massachusetts History and Social Science Curriculum Frameworks and Chapter 296 of the Acts of 2018.
-Students will also take a mid-term and final exam in this class.
 Students will also be expected to develop independent work projects and a variety of alternative activities that will broaden their understanding of America's place in the world today.

 SS373 U.S. History III (1 period/full year), .50 credit

 This college prep course consists of a survey of the history of the United States from the Cold War and post-Cold War to the present.
 All aspects of life are touched upon, including the impact of art, music, religion, business, industry, politics and the global economy as they relate to American society.
 Students will be required to examine selected readings from historical literature.
 Significant project-based assignments will be given in conjunction with these readings.
 All students will complete a student-led, non-partisan civics project consistent with the newly revised Massachusetts History and Social Science Curriculum Framework and Chapter 296 of the Acts of 2018.
-Students will also take a midterm and final exam in this class.